 As a result of athenahealth’s mentoring, he says, “one of our analysts is now confident and able to consistently supply reports.”

 “Our athenahealth team member introduced us to so many new ways to provide reporting,” says Nevares.
 “Essentially, now we set it up one time and keep an eye on it, rather than reinvent the wheel every time.
 This was a tremendous benefit.”

 Whatever I needed, I just mentioned it and athenahealth delivered.
 In a time of need, they did not let us down.
 I would love to keep them around forever.

-– Antonio Nevares, Support and Training Manager for Centricity Business Dignity Health St. Joseph’s Hospital and Medical Center
+– Antonio Nevares, Support and Training Manager for athenaIDX Dignity Health St. Joseph’s Hospital and Medical Center